Ez3D-Rocketry/3-The-Ez3D/README.md

 - If existing motor retainer caps no longer work, friction or tape may suffice for retention
 - PLA filiment most suspectable to shrinking.
 Others may last longer.

-## Entire kit fits in a sandwich ziplock bag!
+## Entire kit fits in a gallon sized ziplock bag!